davidyshen/nonprofit_publishing/content/english/journals.md

 #### Ok then, I'm on board!
 But where should I publish my research?

-There are lots of great journals out there owned by non-profit societies and organisations!
+There are lots of great journals out there owned by non-profit societies and organisations, including high-impact heavy hitters like Science and PNAS!

 Know more journals or see one missing?
 Add them by submitting a pull request on [GitHub](https://github.com/davidyshen/nonprofit_publishing) so we can build a comprehensive list of non-profit or society-owned journals.